-Because this area of law is somewhat vague, you need Queen Creek or Gilbert alimony attorneys who are very familiar with the statutory factors and how the facts of your case may apply.
-At Wilson-Goodman Law Group, PLLC, our lawyers understand how to relate the requirements to specific circumstances in our clients' lives in order to effectively argue for or against a spousal maintenance award.
+Because this area of law is somewhat vague, you will need skilled attorneys who are very familiar with the statutory factors and how the facts of your case may apply.
+At Wilson-Goodman Law Group, PLLC, our lawyers understand how to relate the requirements to specific circumstances in our clients’ lives in order to effectively argue for or against a spousal maintenance award.

 Factors the Arizona Courts Consider When Awarding Alimony

 According to Arizona Statute Section 25-319, the court must consider all relevant factors when determining the monetary amount and length of time for a spousal maintenance order.
 These factors include: